FHU/2023-os-memes/_posts/2023-02-01-dannyrich24-limited-direct0execution-meme.md

 ---
-title:
+title:  User Mode
-author:
+author: danny
 image:
-chapter:
+chapter: Chapter 6
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Whenever a process is limited by user mode the ability to access parts of the machine is limited.
+In this meme, the I/O access is declined.